 These specifications define the size of braille dots and the distance between them on signage as recommended by the Australian Braille Authority.
-These specifications were revised in February 2014.

 While these standards allow for a range of dimensions, there should always be internal consistency on a sign with a maximum of 1% variation.